 Elk + Avenue Hotel

-If you’re after great Banff national park lodging look no further.
-Situated in the town of Banff only minutes away from the services of the town and the remote backcountry of the national park, Elk + Avenue Hotel is a rugged mountain escape with a touch of luxury.
+If you’re after great Banff National Park lodging look no further.
+Situated in the town of Banff, only minutes away from the town’s services and the remote backcountry of the national park, Elk + Avenue Hotel is a rugged mountain escape with a touch of luxury.